ML4LitS/OTAR3088/Entity-Extraction-Modular-pipeline/README.md

 import os
 WANB_TOKEN = os.environ.get("WANDB_TOKEN") #make sure the name matches what it was saved with in the .env file
 ```

-   This is already handled in `main.py` in the current pipeline , but make sure your .env file exists and contains the correct token.
+This is already handled in `main.py` in the current pipeline , but make sure your .env file exists and contains the correct token when `use_wandb` flag is set to `true`.

-- **Loguru** is also integrated for general-purpose application logging.
+### Logging via Loguru
+In addition to W&B, the pipeline integrates Loguru for structured application logging.
+Loguru provides clear and customizable logs for debugging and monitoring general pipeline behavior during training/inference.